didi/rdebug/php/midi/src/DiPlugin/README.md

 # DiDi Plugin

 DiDi Plugin used by our self.
-Here is an example.
+Here is an example of how to plugin midi.

 We also provide some commands like `search`, which could search session by request uri, response or upstream calls.